MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-azure-vm-on-linux.md

 > [!Note]
 > If you require a specific previous version, search the portal for *R Server* and use these links for installation instructions: [R Server 9.1-9.2.1](r-server-vm-azure-linux.md), [ R Server 9.0.1](r-server-vm-azure-linux-9-0-1.md), or [R Server 8.0.5](r-server-vm-azure-linux-8-0-5.md).

-## How to provision using an ARM template
+## How to provision with templates

 The easiest approach is to use an ARM template that both installs and configures the VM and Machine Learning Server.
 The template defines a resource group, the virtual network, a DNS name.